ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 While [it's recommended](https://discord.com/channels/910194960941338677/945282322318655528/1079728429697597462)
 for DAO in many cases to do [own deployment](https://github.com/solana-labs/solana-program-library/tree/governance-v3.1.0/governance#1-dao-owned-instance) of the program.
 That way to take the code from the repository and publish it to the network with a unique address.
+An advantage of such approach is that the DAO can manage when the program is upgraded, a disadvantage could be the DAO has to maintain the program and its upgrades itself.

 SPL Governance provides a UI to do DAO management easily.
 That's available at https://app.realms.today/realms (to work on devnet, add [`?cluster=devnet`](https://app.realms.today/realms?cluster=devnet) into address bar).
 The source code of the UI is available at the repository https://github.com/solana-labs/governance-ui.

-**NOTE:** When own deployment of program is done the new address should be configured into UI, into to list of known instances.
+**NOTE:** When own deployment of program is done the new address should be configured into UI, into a list of known instances.
  That mostly means [creating a PR](https://github.com/solana-labs/governance-ui/pull/1534) with the configuration.

 To integrate the SPL Governance into your own application, you can use the Typescript SDK under the Oyster repository